Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of PandaDoc

 • Sales-focused architecture: PandaDoc is ideal for the sales use case and its focus on approval workflows and payments reflects that.
 Enterprises seeking cross-functional deployment across legal, compliance, operations, and regulated business units may require more advanced governance, workflow orchestration, and system integration capabilities.
 For example, PandaDoc does not offer some of the advanced functions important to legal departments like natural language Q&A, conditional logic, and custom table views.
 As another example, PandaDoc lacks integrations with HR systems like Workday and Greenhouse.
-Note that as of February 2026, of the G2 reviews of PandaDoc only 3.4% came from enterprise clients.
-Compare that to Docusign at 22% and OneSpan at 25%.
-This indicates the target customer base of PandaDoc.
+Note that as of May 2026, of the G2 reviews of PandaDoc only 3.5% came from enterprise clients.
+Compare that to Docusign at 23% and OneSpan at 30%.
 If your organization is looking for enterprise-grade functionality and support with the requirement to support multiple lines of business, this may not be the right fit.

-• Inflexible pricing: Because electronic signature is a component of a larger solution, companies primarily interested in their eSignature tool will find PandaDoc’s pricing high compared to purpose-built electronic signature solutions.
+• Inflexible pricing: Because electronic signature is a component of a larger solution, companies primarily interested in their eSignature tool may find PandaDoc’s pricing high compared to purpose-built electronic signature solutions.

 Important details